 Another way shield volcanoes differ from other volcano types is the distinctive way that they erupt.
 Although we use the world erupt to describe the flow of lava from the top of a volcano, it’s not precisely descriptive of how lava is released from a shield volcano.
 As opposed to the violent, shattering type of explosions that cinder cap and stratovolcanoes display, in shield volcanoes the flow is effusive, not explosive.
 The release is more of a push than a pop!

-One more distinctive feature of shield volcanoes is that lava flows not only up through the summit but also through a network of fractures in the structure.
+One more distinctive characteristic of shield volcanoes is that lava flows not only up through the summit but also through a network of fractures in the structure.
 Because of this, eruptions of such volcanoes differ from the cartoonish image most of us carry in our minds, perhaps from watching a few too many episodes of The Flintstones.

 When lava flows from a shield volcano, it moves more quickly than other types of lava because of its viscosity.
 This refers to the “thickness,” or heaviness, of the liquified substance.
 Since there is little rock in the shield lava flow, as compared with other volcano types, it moves at a faster rate, which is caused by its low viscosity.